AurelieGIRAUD/Data_Science_Projects/Logistic_Regression/README.md

 # Detect counterfeit banknotes with logistic regression

+### ✅ Business Case

+In this project, we are creating a model to detect fake banknotes using a Logistic Regression algorithm and labelled data containing the characteristics of genuine banknotes.

+### 📉 Dataset

 This project was completed as a part of the [Data Analyst nanodegree](https://openclassrooms.com/en/dashboard/paths) displayed by Openclassrooms.

-_At OpenClassrooms, the learning process is project-driven to ensure proficiency and get some hands-on experiences.
-The Data Analyst degree include 9 projects to get through all the fundamentals of the Data Analyst Role._

-## 🎯 Purpose

-Using a labelled dataset containing the characteristics of genuine banknotes, create a counterfeit banknote detection algorithm based on Logistic Regression.
+The dataset is therefore provided by the platform as a part of the program.

 ## 📒 Contents